Project overview

 Teachers

-Stavroula Lada, Vanessa Papalouka, Vyron Kostikas, Elena Tatsi, Maria Zerefou
+Stavroula Lada, Vanessa Papalouka, Vyron Kostikas and Elena Tatsi

 The project is shared in the 2024 STEM Discovery Campaign of Scientix.